cjohnson19/pl-conf/README.md

 # PL Conferences

-A web application that tracks programming language conferences and workshops, providing a centralized place to find information about upcoming events in the PL community.
+A web application that tracks programming language conferences and workshops.

 ## Features

-The application includes the following features:

 - Search conferences and workshops by name
 - Filter events by year, type (conference/workshop), and submission status